cpilipis/Shape_Engine/README.md

 * Uses Arrow Keys for input
 * Runs at 60 Frames Per Second
 * Is small in size
+* Currently only uses a 640 by 480 window

 ##Dependencies
 All you need to compile this is Allegro 5, and all it's dependencies.
 If you're on Linux, you should install pkg-config if you don't already have it.
 Go to [the website](liballeg.org) for Allegro for information on how to install it other than what I can provide here.
 On Debian I was able to install it through the package manager on the terminal, although I don't know about other distributions.
 On Mac, I had to instal Brew and then get it from there, although if you like Headaches you can probably install Allegro 5 without Brew and just get it and all it's dependencies from scratch.
 On windows, you're on your own.